icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 2. Select English language
 3. Select the English (US) keyboard layout
 4. Select the preferred time zone
-5. Set the user name to `icub` with the hostname `icub-head-cam` for the Xavier NX, while `ergocub` with hostname `ergocub-head` for the AGX board
+5. Set the user name to `icub` with the hostname `icub-head-cam` or `ergocub` with hostname `ergocub-head`, depending on the robot the board will be mounted on
 6. Allow login without password
 7. Let the installation process finish